 - An account of some of the difficulties that children and young people face and how they may respond to these.

-- Why building emotional resilience is essential based on current figures of increasing mental health problems in the population and what parents can do to enhance wellbeing and positive mental health.
+- Why building emotional resilience is essential based on current figures of increasing mental health problems in the population, and what parents can do to enhance children’s wellbeing and promote positive mental health.

 - How parents might safeguard their children and young people against the potential risks to their mental health posed both pre and post the pandemic.

 - Early identification of mental ill health difficulties such as anxiety, depression, self-harm, eating disorders.
-What the first steps might be and signposting to help.
+This will include what the first steps might be and signposting young people to help.

 - Some tips to look after your own mental health and parent support for child mental health.